 The evaluation noted that collection of clinical data for updated COVID-19 vaccines that are released will lag behind the clinical need for the updated COVID-19 vaccines.
 This is because of the unpredictability of mutations and the unpredictable impact of those mutations of the SARS-CoV-2 virus.
 The development of updated COVID-19 vaccines is reactive to emerging variants.
 The PSCR agreed with the evaluation that the rapid evolution of the COVID-19 strains and the time-lag for generating real-world evidence assessing relevant outcomes for severe COVID-19, limits a timely assessment of vaccine efficacy for the most recent vaccine adaptation.
 The pre-PBAC response commented further on this issue, noting that the first RWE reports for BNT162b2 adapted vaccines have tended to be posted in December of each year, however the timeliness of generation of reliable VE estimates are subject to multiple factors including COVID-19 vaccine uptake, COVID-19 epidemiology and incidence, and public health infrastructure to conduct RWE studies.
 Shifts in these factors have the potential to influence the timing of VE read-outs and outcome reporting.

 The PBAC noted that the submission did not provide estimates of uncertainty for key inputs in the model and considered that plausible ranges would be needed to assess the cost-effectiveness of BNT162b2 vaccines under a platform approach.
-A summary of key inputs and PBAC comments is provided in .
+A summary of key inputs and PBAC comments is provided in Table 20.